Mostly about an "Investigator 563" (18 foot) trailer-sailer,

 Rocky shores

 The Islands Coastal hills are ruggedly spectacular when close inshore.
-Large granite boulders sometimes balance precariously on each other and the pine trees are iconic trees on the steep slopes that are untouched by mankind.
-Rock wallabies and other critters like it though.
+Large granite boulders sometimes balance precariously on each other and the iconic hoop pine trees grow on the steep slopes that are untouched by mankind.
+Rock wallabies and other wildlife like it though.
+Magnetic Island has both venomous and non-venomous snakes, so its best to stick to walking tracks when hiking ashore.

 Florence Bay was a beautiful place for a lunch stop while the weather's right.
 There are National Park Mooring bouys to use, so moored Teria here.
 They can be used upto about 20 knot winds, and have different colors and ratings for different sized vessels.
 A few small craft were anchored on the beach and a cruising cat anchored close inshore.
 About half of the bay is a shallow coral reef, it's edge is marked by white conical bouys and is a no-anchoring zone.